techaj/fido2-rp-spring/README.md

 Ideally you would also have a FIDO2 authenticator.
 We have used  [Yubico Security Key](https://www.yubico.com/product/security-key-by-yubico/).

+We are open to collaboration, if you have FIDO2 authenticator we would like to hear from you.

 Webauthn/FIDO2.0 enabled browser.
 For a full list of supported browsers see [browser compatibility matrix](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).
-We have tested with Firefox 59 and 60, and Chrome nightly.
+We have tested with Firefox 60, and Chrome nightly.

 Webauthn only works with SecureContext so you might need to generate and configure appropriate certificates and enable TLS.
 See [Generate root cert](generate_keystore.sh) and [Generate RP cert](generate_springboot_keystore.sh) for instructions on how to generate root cert and SSL cert.